canyongbs/aidingapp/docs/features/portal-assistant-service-requests.md

 {
     "success": true,
     "suggested_type_name": "Password Reset",
-    "next_instruction": "Tell user: \"Based on what you described, I think 'Password Reset' might be what you need.
-Please confirm or select a different type from the options above.\" Then wait for their selection."
+    "next_instruction": "Tell user: \"I think 'Password Reset' fits your needs.
+You can confirm or choose a different type.\" Then wait for their selection."
 }
 ```

-**Assistant Response:** "Based on what you described, I think 'Password Reset' might be what you need.
-Please confirm or select a different type from the options above."
+**Assistant Response:** "I think 'Password Reset' fits your needs.
+You can confirm or choose a different type from the options shown."

 ---